 - Creativity and Digital Content Creation: Using digital tools to generate and share creative content, including digital art, videos, blogs, and multimedia projects.

-- Adaptability and Lifelong Learning: Being open to learning about new digital technologies, platforms, and trends, and adapting to ongoing changes in the digital landscape.
+- Adaptability and Lifelong Learning: Being open to learning about new digital technologies, platforms, and trends and adapting to ongoing changes in the digital landscape.

-What the digitally literate people are able to do?
+1.4 What can digitally literate people do?

 In the dynamic landscape of the digital age, a new breed of individuals emerges, poised to navigate the intricate web of technology, information, and connectivity with finesse and confidence.
 These individuals, known as digital literates, possess a multifaceted skill set that empowers them to harness the potential of the digital realm with dexterity.
-In an era where digital interactions are woven into the fabric of everyday life, digitally literate people stand as pioneers, adeptly maneuvering through the vast expanse of online information, effectively communicating across virtual spaces, and critically discerning the nuances of the digital world.
+In an era where digital interactions are woven into everyday life, digitally literate people stand as pioneers, adeptly maneuvering through the vast expanse of online information, effectively communicating across virtual spaces, and critically discerning the nuances of the digital world.
 Their proficiency extends beyond mere technical competence, encapsulating a profound understanding of digital media, ethical engagement, and the ability to make informed judgments amidst the cacophony of digital voices.
 As the digital landscape continues to evolve, digitally literate individuals emerge as trailblazers, illuminating the path toward a future where technology and human intellect harmoniously converge.

 Digital literate people are adept at: